fluffur/guest-book/README.md

 # Guest Book Project

-This project is a simple web guest book in PHP
+This project is a simple web guest book in PHP.

 ## Project Structure